trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker.md

 ## Prerequisites

 To run the Octez daemons persistently, you need a cloud-based computer or a computer that stays running constantly.
-For other system requirements, see the documentation for the latest release of the Octez suite here: https://tezos.gitlab.io/releases/latest.html.
+For other system requirements, see the documentation for the [latest release of the Octez suite](https://tezos.gitlab.io/releases/latest.html)
+(search for section "Minimal hardware specifications").

 ## Other options for running a baker